-Erinn Contreras is a partner in the Business Trial Practice Group in the firm's San Francisco office, leader of the firm's Multifamily Housing Team and a leader of the Chambers-ranked Construction Team.
+Erinn Contreras is a partner in the Business Trial Practice Group in the firm's San Francisco office, leader of the firm's Multifamily Housing Team and Chambers-ranked Construction Team.

 Areas of Practice

-Erinn is a seasoned construction and real estate attorney who represents owners, developers, general contractors, subcontractors and construction lenders in all stages of construction projects.
+Erinn is a seasoned construction and real estate attorney who primarily represents owners, developers and investors in all stages of construction projects.
 She negotiates and drafts a variety of construction contracts, including design-build contracts, EPC contracts, professional/consultant agreements and modified AIA contracts.
-Erinn counsels clients on issues that arise during the course of construction, including cost overruns, delays, breach of contract and other issues.
+Erinn regularly counsels clients on issues that arise during the course of construction and provides strategic business advice to minimize risks.

-Erinn has extensive experience litigating construction-related claims, including construction defect, delay, cost overruns, mechanic’s liens, quiet title and products liability.
+Erinn also has extensive experience litigating construction-related claims, including construction defect, delay, cost overrun, mechanic’s lien, quiet title and products liability claims, as well as a variety of real estate disputes, including failed real estate transactions, lease disputes, misrepresentation, non-disclosure and encroachment issues.
 She works collaboratively with clients, consultants, expert witnesses and opposing parties to resolve disputes economically and efficiently.
-When early resolution is not possible, she vigorously litigates on behalf of her clients before judges and arbitrators.
+When early resolution is not possible, she vigorously litigates on behalf of her clients.

-- Representing institutional owner of large, multi-family projects in construction defect cases against developer, general contractor and subcontractors, and successfully achieved global settlements with all parties and their insurance carriers.
+- Representing an owner of large, multi-family projects in construction defect cases against the developer, general contractor and subcontractors, successfully achieving global settlements with all parties and their insurance carriers.

-- Obtaining a substantial judgment on behalf of an institutional owner in a construction defect trial.
+- Obtaining a substantial judgment on behalf of a state run pension fund in a construction defect trial against a roofing subcontractor.

-- Represent homeowners of multi-million dollar homes in construction defect litigation.
+- Representing numerous homeowners of multi-million dollar homes in construction defect litigation.

 - Obtaining a judgment on behalf of a property owner in an action against a tenant.